 SÜSU Rolled Ice Cream – Combining traditional French custard ice cream recipes with the heritage of Thai-style street ice cream, the chefs at SÜSU Rolled Ice Cream bring you a made-to-order cup brimming with creamy deliciousness and elegant flavor combinations.

-Willapa Hills Cattle Company (Willapa Hills Farm, Inc.) (Chehalis) – Willapa Hills Cattle Company is located in the Willapa Hills of southwest Washington and produces high quality grass-fed beef sold directly to their customers.
-It is home to a select herd of American Aberdeen cattle raised on pasture year-round, fed only natural grass hay primarily grown on the farm.
+Willapa Hills Cattle Company (Willapa Hills Farm, Inc.) (Chehalis) – Willapa Hills Cattle Company is located in the Willapa Hills of southwest Washington.
+They produce high quality grass-fed beef sold directly to their customers.
+It is home to a select herd of special American Aberdeen cattle.
+These cattle are raised on pasture year-round, fed only natural grass hay which is primarily grown on their farm.

 Connect Lounge – Iulia Bejan opened this Seattle bar and lounge in the heart of Belltown with a focus on real social connection and positive energy.
-Put down your phones for an evening while you enjoy some of Seattle’s best Romanian dishes, some great cocktails, beer, or wine, and connect with others, both friends and strangers alike.
+Put down your phones for an evening while you enjoy some of Seattle’s best Romanian dishes, some great cocktails, beer, or wine.
+All while connecting with others, both friends and strangers alike.

 Flatstick Pub – This family-owned pub in Pioneer Square offers beer from local, independent breweries and a night of guaranteed fun with a variety of pub games to choose from.